re50urces/Awesome-AI/README.md

 - [kalendar ai](https://www.kalendar.ai/?ref=awesomeAI) `Book new revenue on autopilot with AI`
 - [akkio](https://www.akkio.com/?ref=awesomeAI) `Modern Business Runs on AI`
 - [cortex](https://www.meetcortex.com/?ref=awesomeAI) `Enhance Your Creative with Powerful AI`
+- [validatorAI](https://www.validatorai.com/?ref=awesomeAI) `Validate and receive constructive feedback on any startup idea, powered by AI!`
+- [naming magic](https://www.namingmagic.com/?ref=awesomeAI) `Use AI to name your company and find a domain.`
+- [poised](https://www.poised.com/?ref=awesomeAI) `Poised is the AI-powered communication coach that helps you speak with confidence and clarity.`